-If you traveled, Joe Ponte, general manager of Topdeck Travel, suggests focusing on the communication skills you gained while you were abroad.
+If you traveled, Joe Ponte, CEO of Hotelplan UK Ltd., suggests focusing on the communication skills you gained while you were abroad.

 "Understanding how to communicate successfully with people of another culture is increasingly important in many career paths, and can give someone an advantage over another candidate," Ponte said.

 No matter how you choose to spend your time, you'll meet new people at every turn during a gap year.
-Getting to know these people and making a connection could help you make a friend and possibly a professional connection.
+Getting to know these people and making a connection could help you find a friend and possibly increase your professional network.

-"You never know who you will meet during your gap year who might be able to help you get a job or build a relationship," said Ponte.
+"You never know who you will meet during your gap year who might be able to help you get a job or build a relationship," Ponte said.
 "Make sure to take the time to really talk to the people you meet."